 Located around 130km and a 2,5 hour drive from Arusha, Lake Manyara was registered as a national park in 1960.
 It’s about 335 square kilometers large, 200 of which are being taken up by the actual lake.
-Day trips from Arusha are possible, but from Moshi it might be a bit far as the one-way drive alone takes 4,5 hours.
+Day trips from Arusha are possible, but from Moshi it might be a bit far as the one-way drive alone takes 4 to 4,5 hours.
 No worries though, it’s perfect for a 2-day visit, combined with Ngorongoro conservation area or Tarangire national park, for example.

 Birdlife is also very interesting inside the park, with more than 400 species being present, including sacred ibis, flamingo, lesser flamingo, pelican, Egyptian geese and many more.

 The best time to visit this park depends hugely on your interests.
 The dry season (July – October) is the best time to see the larger animals, while the wet season (November to June) is ideal for spotting birds.